Technology

 Quality of Design and Display

-The iPhone employs beautiful stainless, a more expensive but heavier material, whereas the Pixel is made of metal and glass with an aluminum frame.
-Both the Pixel as well as the iPhone have IP68 water-resistant ratings as well as dust and water protection.
+The iPhone employs beautiful stainless, a more expensive but heavier material, whereas the Pixel is made of metal and glass with an aluminium frame.
+Both the Pixel and the iPhone have IP68 water-resistant ratings as well as dust and water protection.

 Display Excellence